 To fund non-contact time for teachers so they can meet parents to undertake structured conversations.

 What will be the impact?

 1 & 2.
 PP children will make accelerated progress in Maths, Reading and Writing and the difference between their attainment and that of the other children will be diminished.

 3. PP children are able to apply their English skills across a broad curriculum and develop a love of learning, raising their self-esteem and so enabling them to make a positive contribution to society in the future.

-4. Key PP children will make accelerated progress in Reading and Maths and diminish the difference between themselves and that of other children.
+4. Key PP children will make accelerated progress in Reading and Maths and diminish the difference between their attainment and that of other children.

-10 PP children will be able to take part in trips and the year 6 residential, regardless of the cost.
-They will also be able to have the costs met for music tuition and sports activities that carry a cost.
+9. PP children will be able to take part in trips and the year 6 residential, regardless of the cost.
+They will also be able to partake in additional enrichment activities even if they carry a fee.

 10. Children will choose to read for pleasure and have the resources to enable them to do that.

 11. Parents are actively involved in their child’s education.